irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 # Security Considerations

-TODO Security
+The IRTF code of conduct does not directly affect the security of the Internet.
+Researchers working in the IRTF should consider the potential security risks and implications of their work and, where possible, should aim to improve the security of the Internet through their research.

 # IANA Considerations

-This document has no IANA actions.
+This document requires no IANA actions.

 --- back